• Products

 3. Investing Before a Major Event

 One of the ideal times to apply the BTST approach is just before an anticipated occurrence that can generate stock market volatility.
-This can include events like company performance reports, RBI Policy releases, election results, important corporate announcements, etc. In such instances, shares of firms surge in the near term.
+This can include events like company performance reports, RBI policy releases, election results, important corporate announcements, etc. In such instances, shares of firms surge in the near term.
 This makes it appropriate for the BTST trading strategy.

-4. Trade In Selected Highly Liquid Stocks
+4. Trade in Selected Highly Liquid Stocks

 The BTST technique requires meticulous stock price monitoring.
 In order to effectively follow stock prices, it is advised that traders restrict their trading to no more than two to three equities at once.
 Additionally, it is advised to choose highly liquid equities, such as large-cap companies, index-based stocks, etc., which are traded in significant quantities every day.
 This is because the trader must square off the position the next day.